virtuozzo/cloudscripting-docs/docs/quick-start.md

 Below you can see two simple examples of how to:

-- Create a new environment and deploy simple HelloWorld application to it:
+- Create a new environment and deploy a simple HelloWorld application to it:

 ```
 {